ProtocolONE/ptah-docs/content/docs/seo.md

 ## Add a page description
 ***

 The page description provides a summary of a web page.
-Search engines such often display the page description in search results.
+Search engines often display the page description in search results.

 {{< figure src="/images/seo2.png">}}

 - **Use your keywords at the beginning at the description**

-Note, search engines bold keywords in the description when they match search queries.
+Search engines bold keywords in the description when they match search queries.
 You should match your descriptions to search terms as closely as possible.

 - **Keep your description under 160 characters**

-It's not a character limit, but you can take into account, that the description length depends on the display width, search engine and others.
+It's not a technical character limit, but you can take into account, that the description length depends on the display width, search engine and others.

 - **Don't include double quotation marks**